LUCKYONE-CC/CommandCenter/README.md

 ### Installation

+You can download the CommandCenter library from releases, NuGet or build it yourself:

 ```bash
 dotnet add package CommandCenter
 ```

-You can download the CommandCenter library from releases or build it yourself:

 ## Usage
 ### 1. Create a commandHandler: